 Wallace, born in Great Britain and raised in Paris, was more than just a collector: he was a true altruist.
 He gave the City of Light various sources of drinking water for low-income Parisians to quench their thirst during the Franco-Prussian War.
 At that time, the price of water was very high.

 Given the troubled French political atmosphere of the time, Wallace decided to move to London.
 However, his greatest act of philanthropy was evident after his death.
-His widow, in strict compliance with the wishes of Wallace, bequeathed his estate to the nation.
+His widow, in strict compliance with Wallace’s wishes, bequeathed his estate to the nation.
 The vast and exquisite Wallace Collection is today a source of pride for Britain.

 The Wallace Collection is located at Hertford House, Manchester Square, W1U 3bn, London. ■